Note: Discontinued. See reviews of the latest models.

 Be aware that cordless convenience comes at a price.
 The Solo S3 has a fraction of the range offered by similarly priced Escort corded models, particularly on Ka band, the frequency used by nearly every state police agency.

 The range penalty imposed by battery power may not be a deal-breaker for frequent flyers who live in rental cars and place a premium on cordless operation.
-Those merely looking to eliminate a dangling power cord may want to consider a good corded model instead and power it with a concealed power cable.
+But those merely looking to eliminate a dangling power cord may want to consider a good corded model instead.